pythonarcade/arcade/doc/programming_guide/logging.rst

 things are working internally.
 The two major ways to do this by turning on logging, and by querying the OpenGL context.

+To export data as part of debugging rather than logging, you may want to see the :ref:`debug-helpers`.

 Turn on logging
 ---------------